 - 1. All linked devices are shown on the left.
 The current device is shown in CAPITAL letters. - 2.
 The right side shows each device's real-time output power level. - 3.
 The priority setting for each device is shown on the far left. - 4.
 The far-right side of the screen shows the status of each device.
-The symbols used are explained below: - Grid CT the device has a Grid CT configured (there should only be one) - Master the device is the controlling device in the network - Boost the device is currently boosting - Max the device is at maximum output power - ₩ Min the device is at minimum controllable output power - No Load the device is not able to use surplus power as there is no load - ?
-Communication problem there is no response from the device
+The symbols used are explained below: - Grid CT the device has a Grid CT configured (there should only be one) - Master the device is the controlling device in the network myenergi devices use an 868MHz / 915Mhz wireless link to communicate with each other.
+Although this is usually more effective at passing through walls than a standard WiFi signal, radio communication can be affected by many factors such as:

+- Max the device is at maximum output power - Min the device is at minimum controllable output power - No Load the device is not able to use surplus power as there is no load - Communication problem there is no response from the device